gix-mkrspc/gix-mkrfridays-iot/README.md

 </div>

 ## About
-The NodeMCU is an open-source firmware and development kit which allows us to use a low-cost ESP8266 WiFi MCU to provide “the best platform for IOT application development at the lowest cost” [NodeMCU homepage](https://www.nodemcu.com/index_en.html).
+The NodeMCU is an open-source firmware and development kit which allows us to use a low-cost ESP8266 Wi-Fi MCU to provide “the best platform for IOT application development at the lowest cost” [NodeMCU homepage](https://www.nodemcu.com/index_en.html).

 ESPHome is the software and firmware flasher we’ll be using; it’s a “system to control your ESP8266/ESP32 by simple yet powerful configuration files and control them remotely through Home Automation systems” [ESPHome homepage](https://esphome.io).